16.11.2023

 Especially in times of crisis, when the economic situation in a given market becomes unfavorable, customer behavior changes very quickly strategies established before the crisis can become ineffective.
 Therefore, during these uncertain periods, it is crucial to maintain awareness of current buyers' needs.

-Consumer research - examples of consumer research
+Consumer research examples

 Many of ConQuest Consulting's clients have already experienced the power of consumer research.
 One example is one of Poland's largest rail carriers, Koleje Mazowieckie.
 This company, looking for the next directions of development, decided to get to know its passengers better, more than 59 million of them in 2022.
 To this end, consultants from ConQuest Consulting conducted one of the most traditional forms of qualitative research.
 Interviewers conducted more than 2,000 face-to-face PAPI paper surveys with passengers of Mazovia Railways in Poland on side routes.
 The data obtained from these interviews was then analyzed in depth by the team, and a detailed report was produced based on the data, including both summaries of all responses and the recommendations developed.